clifford269/FrutigerFX/README.md

 <ins>**Disclaimer**</ins>:

  This theme was built to look best with Windows Aero Glass transparency.

+**Features**:

+1. Aero user interface across all Windows versions.
+2. Aero hover effect on context menus; Windows 7/Vista scrollbars: on Windows 10+ systems as well.
+3. Better User Experience compared to vanilla Firefox or any other Firefox theme, owing to better legibility, colour and contrast.
+4. The UI is **pleasing** and **fun** to work with.
+5. The project means to build, restore and **uphold** user-centric and user-pleasing UI design practices.

 **Donate** here to support the project:

 ![new](https://github.com/user-attachments/assets/9d8e3c93-35dd-415d-a854-669c74274220)